 Collaborating with our bioinformatics team to enhance and innovate our analysis pipelines

-Championing in-house genomic testing for families with Mendelian disorders

 Driving discovery by identifying novel disease genes through your own research and guiding others in the lab

 Communicating directly with referring clinicians and patients to return and explain genomic findings

-Developing practical genomic resources to support patient care

-Leading the way in education—teaching genomic analysis to the wider medical and genetics community through structured courses and regular meetings
+Leading the way in education—teaching genomic analysis to the wider medical and genetics community through structured regular meetings

-This is a unique opportunity to combine hands-on clinical impact, research, collaboration, and education—all in one role!
+This is a unique opportunity to combine hands-on genomics training and diagnostics with clinical impact at NSW Health Pathology Randwick Genomics.
 The position will be directly supervised by staff specialist pathologists in the Randwick Genomic facility.
-Successful candidates will be employed through Neuroscience Research Australia (NeuRA) and seconded to the NSW Health Pathology Genomics Service (Randwick).
-This position is accredited for training through the Royal Australasian College of Physicians (Clinical Genetics, limited to 6 months) and the Royal College of Pathologists of Australasia (Genetic Pathology).
+Successful candidates will be employed through Neuroscience Research Australia (NeuRA) and seconded to the NSW Health Pathology Randwick Genomics.
+This position is accredited for training through the Royal Australasian College of Physicians (Clinical Genetics, limited to 6 months).

 What we’re looking for

-Current enrolment in a medical specialist training program with either the RACP or RCPA or equivalent and a medical degree registerable with AHPRA.
+Current enrolment in a medical specialist training program with the RACP or equivalent and a medical degree registerable with AHPRA.

 Experience in molecular genetic techniques and information technology